kalliope-project/kalliope/Docs/neurons.md

         parameter2: "value2"
 ```
 > **note:** parameters are indented with two spaces bellow the neuron's name following the YAML syntax.

+> **note:** Kalliope will try to load the neuron from your resources directory, then from core neuron packages.

 To know the list of required parameters, check of documentation of the neuron.
 Full list of [available neuron here](neuron_list.md)